OnChain-Marketplace/OCM-Redeem-API/README.md

 You will need to host your NodeJS somewhere.
 A cheap Virtual Server will do.

-Also, you will need to edit the .env file and include your XUMM token/secret and your Issuer seed.
+Also, you will need to edit the .env file and include your Issuer seed, and many more other information.
+These environment variables are essential

 It is highly recommended to use a instance in Linux.
 A systemd service is recommended to ensure your application is running all the time.